 The Ultimate Guide to Choosing the Right Drywall for Your Bathroom and Basement

-When you’re standing in the lumber aisle of a big-box store, drywall all looks pretty much the same: big, heavy, dusty sheets of grey.
-But picking the wrong "flavor" of gypsum board for your project is a mistake that usually smells like mildew and ends in a demolition crew.
+When you are remodeling your bathroom there comes a time when you have to Install the drywall.
+Your standing in the lumber aisle of a big-box store picking up drywall, it all looks pretty much the same: big, heavy, dusty sheets of grey, green. purple and even some that looks like cement.
+But picking the wrong "type" of gypsum board for your project is a mistake that usually smells like mildew and ends in a demolition crew.
+This guide goes over the type of drywall to use in your bathroom remodel and why.

 Standard drywall is essentially a sandwich of pulverized rock and paper.
 In a dry bedroom, it's perfect.
 In a damp basement or a steamy bathroom?
 It’s basically a snack for mold.
 Here is how to pick the right board for the high-stakes areas of your home.